gtk-rs/gtk4-rs/book/src/accessibility.md

 ### Keyboard Navigation

+# Doesn't work yet, also make a video to demonstrate

 A custom widget built from a non-focusable base like `gtk::Widget` won't receive keyboard focus by default.
 Setting `focusable` to `true` lets users Tab to it, and setting `focus_on_click` to `true` also gives it focus when clicked.